wackou/pyinfra/docs/facts.rst

 Facts Index
 ===========

 pyinfra uses **facts** to determine the existing state of a remote server.
 Operations use this information to generate commands which alter the state.
-Facts are read-only and is populated at the beginning of the deploy.
+Facts are read-only and are populated at the beginning of the deploy.

 Facts can be executed/tested via the command line: